opendatateam/udata/docs/adding-translations.md

 * create a branch for the new translations (ex: `add-language-fr`)
 * in this branch
     - add the language to the `LANGUAGES` setting
-    - add the corresponding flag in the default theme static assets (use one from [famfamfam flags][famfamfam-flags])
 * submit the pull request

 Once it has been accepted, we will also create the new language translation in Crowdin.